 After your car is taken, the loan company will sell it.
 You are legally entitled to notice telling you the date, location, and other details about the sale.
 The exact procedure varies by state.
 What happens after that depends on the value of your car and your loan amount.

 Your car may be worth more than what you owe on the loan.
 This is what is known as having equity in the car.
 If your car sells for more than what you owe, you won’t have to pay the lender any more money and will get funds back from the excess amounts the car sold for.
 Those funds are often referred to as a surplus.

 For example, if your car sells for $10,000, but you owe $7,000, you will receive the $3,000 surplus, minus any of the lender’s expenses incurred in repossessing and selling your car (these expenses can cost you a bundle).

 Of course, if your car has equity and you can't make the payments, it's always a better option to sell it yourself, pay off the lender, and keep the excess proceeds.
 This also will preserve your credit.

 Your car may be worth less than what you owe on the loan.
 This is commonly called being underwater or having negative equity.
-Many higher interest, longer term car loans lead to negative equity, as your car’s value is depreciating faster than you are paying off the loan balance.
+Many higher interest, long-term car loans lead to negative equity, as your car’s value is depreciating faster than you are paying off the loan balance.

 In this situation, the lender will still sell your car, but there will be a difference between what it sells for, and what you owe.
 This is called the deficiency.
 If your car sells for $2,000 but you owe $10,000, the deficiency, which you now owe personally, is $8,000.
 In many states, the lender will have to sue you in court in order to have the deficiency judgment entered against you.